sp5wwp/gba_m17/README.md

 ![mgba emulated out_fixed.gba ROM](./imgs/mgba.png)

 ## Usage
-Press the **A** button.
-The code should generate a valid baseband (160ms long) for the data displayed on the screen.
-That's all so far.
+Press the **Start** button.
+The code should generate a valid baseband (160ms long) for the data displayed on the screen (with the selected phase setting). **A** button starts baseband playback, **B** button sets the signal's phase.
 The DST/SRC addresses are hardcoded.

 ## Final remarks
 The output baseband signal can be accessed through the 3.5mm headphone port.
 The phase of the signal is inverted.
 The signal can be used to drive M17-compatible analog transceivers through their 9600-baud inputs.
 Some amplification might be necessary, as the peak-to-peak voltage value is just slightly over 0.4V (at volume set to maximum).
 A logic-level MOSFET such as the BSS138 could then be used to pull the PTT line down for transmission.
 Its gate can be triggered with a peak detector (a simple diode/capacitor circuit should work) if a baseband amplifier is used.